Mount Kilimanjaro Lemosho Route

 Private dates are at no extra cost but there is a supplement for single travellers.

 We advise you to take out your insurance as soon as possible to cover potential events that might cause you to cancel your trip.
 You need to ensure that you have a policy which covers trekking to 5895m, helicopter rescue and cancellation, but it does not need to cover technical climbing.

 The local Provider for this trip is Adventure Alternative Tanzania which is licensed under the Adventure Alternative trademark and provides excellent rates of pay, high quality equipment and training for the staff.

 We run our own company in Tanzania which is based in Moshi at the foot of Kilimanjaro called Adventure Alternative Tanzania and our dedicated team provide an excellent service.

-We give our staff in excess of the recommended wage and we are a Responsible Partner for the International Mountain Explorers Connection (Kilimanjaro Porters Assistance Project).
-We provide clothing, food and tents for all of our staff and have proven policies for payment and tipping.
+We give our staff in excess of the recommended wage and provide clothing, food and tents for all of our staff and porters.
+We have proven policies for payment and tipping.
 This means that you are not hassled by people looking for handouts at the end of the trip, and the staff themselves are happier.
 We also provide a development programme for the guides and cooks, including first aid training and regular visits from International Mountain Leaders to help improve service and mountain management.
 If you want to climb Kilimanjaro then you can be assured that you are with a great, proven and experienced team!

 - Altitude 5895m